lionelvillard/openwhisk-project/docs/format.md

 ## `annotations`

-An *object* representing a list of annotations
+An `object` representing a list of annotations.

 ### Properties